Complete video streaming solution with DASH and HLS support, DRM encryption, and cloud storage integration

-This library is a wrapper around PHP-FFMpeg and leverages FFmpeg to create media packages compatible with online streaming protocols like DASH (Dynamic Adaptive Streaming over HTTP) and HLS (HTTP Live Streaming).
-It also offers functionalities for DRM (Digital Rights Management) for HLS packaging and managing files stored in cloud storage.
+PHP FFmpeg Video Streaming is a comprehensive wrapper around PHP-FFMpeg that leverages FFmpeg to create media packages compatible with online streaming protocols like DASH (Dynamic Adaptive Streaming over HTTP) and HLS (HTTP Live Streaming).

 This library requires a functioning FFmpeg installation, including both FFMpeg and FFProbe binaries.